howerj/bit-serial/readme.md

 enable lines.
 Much like the processor, a single bit bus in conjunction with an enable is used to communicate with the outside world.

+The internal state of the CPU is minimal, to make a working system the memory and I/O controller will need (shift) registers to store the address and input/output.

 # Peripherals

 The system has a minimal set of peripherals; a bank of switches with LEDs next